Extensions¶

 cf-python adds more flexible inspection, reading and writing; and provides metadata-aware analytical processing capabilities such as regridding and statistical calculations.

-It also has a more sophisticated data class that allows for larger-than-memory manipulations and parallel processing.
+It also has a more sophisticated data class that subclasses

 cf-python strictly extends the cfdm API, so that a cfdm command will always work on its cf-python counterpart.